Healthcare plan rules explained in plain language

 A claim that has been received but processing is not complete is considered a pended claim.

-If you are not eligible for the federal healthcare advanced premium tax credit and we don’t receive your monthly premium payment on time, your plan’s grace period will begin on the first day of that month and last 31 days.
+If you are not eligible for the federal healthcare advanced premium tax credit and we don’t receive your monthly premium payment on time, your plan’s grace period will begin on the first day of that month and lasts 31 days.
 Your coverage will end on the last day of the last paid month.
-(For example, if your May premium is not paid on or before May 1st, we will only cover claims made through the end of April.)
+(For example, if your May premium is not paid by 31 days after on or before May 1st, we will only cover claims through the end of April.)

 If we pay for claims you made during a grace period, we will seek to recover the payment(s).